andrewmcdan/Survival-Guide/book/part-05-water-and-food/03-hydration-and-dehydration.md

 - On long hot efforts, aim for a light, steady electrolyte intake rather than plain water only; pair fluids with food/salt.

 ⛑️ First Aid: If vomiting, try 5–10 mL every 2–3 minutes; escalate if unable to keep fluids or if mental status worsens.

+💡 Tip — Estimate Your Sweat Rate: Weigh yourself (or your pack, if you prefer) before and after a one‑hour effort in similar conditions with known fluid intake.
+Each 0.45 kg (1 lb) lost ≈ ~0.5 L fluid deficit.
+Use this to plan hourly intake on future days.

 ## Electrolytes
 Sodium and potassium help retain water and support muscle/nerve function.